October 26, 2015

 PCP is caused by a fungus called Pneumocystis jiroveci.
 A healthy immune system can control the fungus.
-However, in HIV+ people with CD4 cell counts below 200, Pneumocystis can be a problem.
+However, in people living with HIV with CD4 cell counts below 200, Pneumocystis can be a problem.

-PCP has been the most common opportunistic infection and the most common pneumonia in HIV+ people since the beginning of the AIDS epidemic.
-While PCP used to be fatal for many HIV+ people, it is now preventable and treatable.
-Drugs to prevent PCP are recommended for all HIV+ people with CD4 cell counts below 200.
-Taking drugs to prevent disease is called prophylaxis.
+PCP has been the most common opportunistic infection and the most common pneumonia in people living with HIV since the beginning of the AIDS epidemic.
+While PCP used to be deadly for many people living with HIV, it is now preventable and treatable.
+Drugs to prevent PCP are recommended for all people living with HIV with CD4 cell counts below 200.
+Taking drugs to prevent disease is called "prophylaxis".

 Anyone with these symptoms should see a health care provider immediately.

 Bacteria that cause pneumonia are commonly found in the nose and throat.
-In HIV+ people with weakened immune systems, especially HIV+ women, the bacteria can multiply and work their way into the lungs, causing pneumonia.
+In people living with HIV who have weakened immune systems, especially women living with HIV, the bacteria can multiply and work their way into the lungs, causing pneumonia.
 The most common bacteria to cause pneumonia in the US are Streptococcus pneumoniae (pneumococcus).

 TB often occurs as a lung infection, but can affect almost any organ of the body.
 Mycobacterium tuberculosis, the bacterium that causes TB, can spread when a person with active TB disease coughs, sneezes or spits.
 Tiny droplets of fluid from the lungs are carried in the air and can be inhaled by someone nearby.

 In healthy people, the immune system can usually prevent the bacteria from causing symptoms of TB (active disease).
-In HIV+ people, the bacteria may get out of control, resulting in active disease with symptoms.
+In people living with HIV, the bacteria may get out of control, resulting in active disease with symptoms.
 TB and HIV make each other worse.
-Worldwide, TB is the leading cause of death in HIV+ people.
+Worldwide, TB is the leading cause of death in people living with HIV.
 For more information on TB, please see our article on Tuberculosis.